fbpx Skip to main content

 Although we love doing photoshoots outdoors (check out our article for best parks) and at our client’s homes, we understand why you might prefer a studio session – it’s more comfortable, convenient, plus it has air conditioning!
 You won’t even need to do housekeeping, we’ll get the space sorted for you before you arrive!
 A studio photo session can be ideal for those reasons, but it doesn’t have to be generic.
 You can inject your own personality and flair to the shoot by selecting a backdrop to match your style.
 Below are the options available should you choose to do a session in our studio.

-1. Plain or classic backdrop
+1. Classic or plain backdrop

 If you’re those looking for a timeless and classy look, you can opt for a plain studio backdrop.
 We have backdrops in white, grey and black.
 You will also have the choice of shooting with our studio’s brown walls if these colours don’t work for you.

 To help decide on your backdrop colour, plan your outfits and look in advance to ensure your clothes match with the background.
 The colour of the backdrop can influence the final outcome of the pictures – for classy vibe, opt for a darker background or choose a lighter background for something simple and versatile.
+If you have a special theme or idea in mind, please let us know!

 2. Lifestyle